jevko/writing/2022-01-09-xml-json-trends.md

 Meanwhile JSON has been mostly growing, surpasing its predecessor.
 It is rightly replacing XML in all domains except text markup, and especially in data interchange.

-Perhaps recently though JSON have been stagnating.
+Perhaps recently though JSON have been stagnating, having recently undergone (inexplicable?) drops in popularity.

 Maybe time has come for [something new](https://jevko.org)?